browol/docker-playground/lab_01_compose/README.md

 ```Shell
 docker run --rm -it web/:app composer:1.8
 ```
-note: â€œ--rmâ€ command: when container has been stop, container will be delete itself after process stop.
+note: “--rm” command: when container has been stop, container will be delete itself after process stop.

 <br/>